 Proileau is not the type of author who links studies and brags about her citation counts.

-And yet… She did read and research more than most other dating coaches who do brag about their citation counts.
+And yet… She did read and research more than most other dating coaches who do brag about their citation counts (see here how to brag without sounding like a showoff).

 Prioleau has read both the pick-up literature, quoting Mystery, Neil Strauss, the traditional manosphere literature, quoting “King, Warrior, Magician, Lover“, and the evolutionary psychology, quoting David Buss, Geoffrey Miller, and more.